Smoke Damage Insurance Claims in California

 How to Document Smoke Damage

-1. Hire an independent environmental testing firm.Do not rely on the insurer's testing.
+- Hire an independent environmental testing firm.Do not rely on the insurer's testing.
 Hire a Certified Industrial Hygienist (CIH) or environmental consultant to perform air quality testing, surface wipe samples, and HVAC inspection.
-Testing and remediation should follow the IICRC S520 Standard for Professional Mold Remediation and the IICRC S540 Standard for Cleaning and Decontamination of Wildfire Residues — these are the recognized industry standards.
+The relevant industry consensus standard for fire-and-smoke restoration is the ANSI/IICRC S700 Standard for Professional Restoration of Fire and Smoke Damaged Structures and Contents; if mold has developed as a secondary condition, the ANSI/IICRC S520 mold-remediation standard also applies.
 If the insurer's testing company is not following these protocols, that is a red flag.
 An independent test creates a defensible record.

-5. Get a post-remediation clearance test.After cleaning and remediation, re-test to confirm that contamination levels have returned to acceptable levels.
-If they haven't, further remediation is needed — at the insurer's expense.
+- Get a post-remediation clearance test.After cleaning and remediation, re-test to confirm that contamination levels have returned to acceptable levels.
+If they have not, further remediation is needed — at the insurer's expense.

 California's Evolving Smoke Damage Standards